chef/chef-web-docs/chef_master/source/dk_windows.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/dk_windows.rst>`__

 This guide details some of the common considerations that come into play when using the Chef Development Kit on Windows.
-Download the ChefDK by following the installation instructions on `Installing the ChefDK </install_dk.html>`_.
+Download ChefDK by following the installation instructions on `Installing ChefDK </install_dk.html>`_.

 .. note:: `Chef Workstation <https://downloads.chef.io/chef-workstation/>`__ gives you everything you need to get started with Chef — ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software — all in one easy-to-install package.
 Chef Workstation replaces ChefDK, combining all the existing features with new features, such as ad-hoc task support and the new Chef Workstation desktop application.
 Chef will continue to maintain ChefDK, but new development will take place in Chef Workstation without backporting features.